One-Year MBA Program Tuition and Expenses

 The one-year duration of this full-time, cohort program model, when compared to the traditional two-year MBA full-time model, significantly reduces the opportunity costs of those who forego their current employment to attend.
 Below is everything you need to know about tuition and expenses when considering the 1-MBA program.

-The One-Year MBA tuition at Lehigh is determined on a per credit hour basis.
-The cost per credit hour applies to international and domestic students.
+The One-Year MBA tuition at Lehigh is determined on a per credit hour basis, applicable to both international and domestic students.
 Program cost may vary.
 See details below.

 • One-Year MBA (no concentration)